 Types of Hammocks

 Like everything else, there are all different types of hammocks available, ranging from the simple to the elaborate.
+You can buy one, or make a DIY hammock.
 Some of the various hammocks available include:

 - Rope hammock